 A dark to medium brown ombre is all about simplicity.
 “I love how the color blends.
 The transition from root to highlight creates an effortless effect,” says stylist Mary K Burt of Macon, GA.

 “This medium brown hair color is for you if you’re a low-maintenance woman who wants to enhance your natural color while having the brightness of a lived-in highlight,” explains Burt.
 “What’s great about this look is that it works for any face shape and any lifestyle.”

 Burt recommends a good color-protecting shampoo and conditioner like Pureology Hydrate or Redken Color Magnetics.

 This natural hickory brown with a subtle dimension was created by senior stylist Shelby Merz of Springfield, IL.

-This dark brunette with light brown highlights was created by stylist Erica Martin of San Jose, CA.
+This dark brunette hair color with light brown highlights was created by stylist Erica Martin of San Jose, CA.

 To style this dark hair, Martin says all you need is a great leave-in conditioner, a curling iron, and dry shampoo.
 “If you’re looking for a more wash and wear-friendly style, I suggest using a sea salt beach spray.
 Apply it to wet hair and let the air dry or diffuse to create a tousled effect,” she adds.